INTERN PROGRAM

 Visit Main street Lorain Website Here

-Position Title: Faith Community Intern
+Position Title: Summer Intern (20 hrs/wk)

-Position reports to: Catherine Woskobnick, Director of Community Health
+Position reports to: Jenny Arntz, Executive Director

 Organization Description: